statamic/docs/content/collections/docs/search.md

 The search form is the entry point to your site search.
 Search forms are basic, vanilla HTML forms with a `text` or `search` input named `q` submitting to any URL with a `search:results` tag in its view template.

 You can create that page however you wish: it could be an entry, a custom route, or something even fancier we didn't think of.
+This [Laracasts video](https://laracasts.com/series/learn-statamic-with-jack/episodes/11) shows how to setup search quickly.

 ```
 <form action="/search/results">